-A flat roof is commonly applied both in the residential and commercial building.
-It often requires more work than other standard types of roofs.
+Flat roofs are commonly used in both residential and commercial building.
+It requires more work than other standard types of roofs.
 While it may have been simpler to build, it requires a lot of maintenance and inspections to keep it up and make sure that everything is functioning as it should.
-The hard part about a flat roof is whether it needs to be replaced, or a few minor repairs.
-Herewith a list of the top 6 most common problems occur in flat roofs, and how best to deal with these issues depending on their severity.
+Flat roof repairs ussually include the need to replace rotten wood.
+This adds to the cost.
+Generally speaking, flat roof repair costs start at $950.00.
+The hard part about a flat roof inspections is whether it needs to be replaced, or just a few minor repairs.
+Here is a list of the top 6 most common problems occur in flat roofs, and how best to deal with these issues depending on their severity.

 One of the surest signs that the flat roof needs replacement is a phenomenon called alligatoring.
 What happens is the asphalt used to build the flat roof has aged and lost its elasticity, causing it to crack and bubble and look something like the skin of an alligator.
 Unfortunately, this means that asphalt flat roof has deteriorated past the point of no return, and will need replacement.